nabil828/comp4537-f22/Assignments/A3/readme.md

 The provided user stories

-# Development Strategy and Hints
+# Part I - Development Strategy and Hints
 - Step 1 - **Authentication**

   The login form to capture a username and password send them to a your API server.